 Table IV.
-Mean ERS-2 SAR radiometric results derived from the ESA transponders
+Mean ERS-2 SAR radiometric results derived from the ESA transponders dataset is -6.07dB while the stability is 0.12dB.
+This stability is comparable to the values derived using the ESA transponders.

-A selection of ERS-2.SAR.PRI/IMP images of the Amazon rainforest have also been used to derived radiometric stability.
-The dataset is based on two nearby scene sites (track 139 and frame 3735 at centre latitude 6° 20'S, longitude 67° 13'W and track 146 and frame 7059 at centre latitude 6° 30'S, longitude 67° 33'W).
-Fig. 9 shows gamma derived from each image after the masking of none rainforest areas.
-The mean gamma for the first site is -6.05dB while the stability is 0.13dB and for the second site the mean gamma is -5.99dB with a stability of 0.20dB.
-These stability values are comparable to the values derived using the ESA transponders.
+A selection of ERS-2.SAR.PRI images of the Amazon rainforest have also been used to derived radiometric stability.
+The dataset based on just one scene location has been used (track 139 and frame 3735 at centre latitude 6° 20'S, longitude 67° 13'W).
+Fig. 7 shows gamma derived from each image after the masking of none rainforest areas.
+The mean gamma for the whole

-Fig. 9.
+Fig. 7.
 ERS-2 SAR Amazon rainforest Gamma.

-The measured radar cross-section of the two Kiruna ground station antennae have also been used to derive the stability of the ERS-2 SAR.
-This is achieved by using the average of the two azimuth ambiguities from one of the antennae due to the saturation of the antenna IRF itself in PRI/IMP products.
+The measured radar cross-section of the Kiruna ground station azimuth ambiguities have also been used to derive the stability of the ERS-2 SAR by using the average of two ambiguities in each scene.
 The use of the azimuth ambiguities assumes that the ERS SAR azimuth antenna pattern is stable.
-Table V gives the mean radar cross-section, stability and peak to peak radar crosssection values of the Kiruna ambiguities.
+Table V gives the mean radar cross-section, stability and peak to peak radar cross-section values of the Kiruna ambiguities.
 These results are slightly higher than the transponder results given in Table IV.
-Fig. 10 shows the ERS-2 Kiruna ambiguity radar cross-section for the two antennae (KS1 and KS2).
-For KS1 a change in the rcs measurements occurs at the same time as the start of gyro-less attitude control operation in early 2001.
+Fig. 8(a) shows the ERS-2 Kiruna ambiguity radar cross-section; a change in the rcs measurements occurs at the same time as the start of gyro-less attitude control operation in early 2001.
 The measurement indicated by the red symbol has been corrected by 4dB due to the replica pulse problem that occurred from imagery acquired between 4th September and 14th October 2004.
 There is no obvious radar cross-section trend with incidence angle.
-Since last 2006 the ERS-2 SAR products have been processed with the PGS-ERS processor rather than the VMP.
-It has been found that the azimuth ambiguity ratio from PGS-ERS images is about 3dB higher than from VMP images.
-In Fig. 10 and Table V the PGS-ERS measurements have been corrected by 3dB (the dark blue measurements).
-All the KS2 measurements have been made using the PGS-ERS processor and include the 3dB correction.
-Hence the difference in rcs between KS1 and KS2 can be attributed to the antennae themselves

-Note that the mean KS1 ambiguity radar cross-section derived using ERS-1 and ERS-2 imagery has been found to be similar indicating a good relative radiometric calibration between the two sensors [6].
+Fig. 8(a) also shows that there was a jump in the ambiguity relative rcs in late 2006.
+This was not due to a problem with the ERS-2 SAR instrument but to a change in ERS SAR processor from the VMP to PGS-ERS.
+A direct comparison of VMP and PGS-ERS images of the same data has shown that the azimuth ambiguity ratio from PGS-ERS images is about 3dB higher than from VMP images (see the section below on processor evolution).
+Note that the mean Kiruna ambiguity radar cross-section derived using ERS-1 and ERS-2 imagery was found to be similar indicating a good relative radiometric calibration between the two instruments [6].